pombreda/pgreloaded/doc/install.rst

    not want the shipped DLLs to be used, you can replace them with your own DLLs.

-   The shipped DLLs are 64-bit builds, thus your Python installation needs to be a 64-bit build, too, if you want to use them.
-If you want or need a 32-bit Python installation, you have to exchange the DLLs with matching 32-bit versions.
+   The shipped DLLs come as 64-bit and 32-bit builds and Pygame2 tries to auto-detect, which of those should be used.

 Installation
 ------------